fbpx Skip to Content

 18. Where there is love, there is life. — Mahatma Gandhi

 Mahatma Gandhi, a leader of the Indian independence movement and a pioneer of the philosophy of non-violence, succinctly states the essential vitality that love brings to our existence.
-His words imply that love is not merely an emotion but a force that sustains life itself.
+His words imply that love is not merely an emotion but a force sustaining life.

 19. The greatest happiness of life is the conviction that we are loved; loved for ourselves, or rather, loved in spite of ourselves.